AlieksieievYurii/vacuum-cleaner/power-controller/README.md

 # Power Controller
 This is simple electronic component which is responsible for proper switting on and off the vaccum cleaner robot.
 The communication with A1 is done through I2C protocol.
 To the board a push-button is connected, so if the robot is turned off, and the user pushes the button, then it switches on the main power.
 At that point the whole system is booting up.
 If the robot is working, and the user pushes the button, then firstly the signal is send from the component to the core.
 The core starts shutting down.
 Once it is done, A1 module sends call back signal to the power controller and then the main power is cutted off.
 Also Power Controller is responsible for the battery charging.
 It checks if the voltage is suitable, if the DC-DC charger is working properly.
 It also reads voltages of all battery cells.
+You can get data such as power state, charging state, charging work state, voltage of battery cells just by calling request.
+You can also send commands to the board by sending only one byte ID of the command.
+Please refer to the following table:

 # Commands
 |    Command ID    |   Description    |